List of Monster High characters: Romulus

 Romulus (voiced by Cam Clarke in most projects, Scott Menville in the 2022 TV series) is a werewolf who used to attend Crescent Moon High before the school merged with Monster High.
-He has gray-ish white fur, green eyes and brown hair.
 Romulus is proud, highly influential but also timid and sheepish.
 Through circumstances, he has become the mentor of Howleen Wolf.

 In the 2022 TV series, Romulus has purple hair and is the leader of Monster High's Werewolf Council, formed by him, Barkimedes and Howleen.
 Romulus is a mean-spirited jerk with a rude attitude.
 He does not like Clawdeen due to her human side and has tried to trick her multiple times with Barkimedes' help, but always fails.
 In the season one finale, "The Monster Way", he, like the rest of the werebeasts at Monster High, respects Clawdeen as the new wereleader, but in the second season, he is a candidate in the wereruler elections, determined to make all werebeasts reign supreme.